Frequently Asked Questions

 The best way to find out about an old Orient watch is by contacting Epson directly here.

 I purchased or inherited a vintage Orient Watch, but it seems to be broken or is in need of repair.
 Can you repair it?

-In our experience, it is extremely likely that parts will be unavailable for watches that are over ten years old.
+In our experience, it is extremely unlikely that parts will be available for watches that are over ten years old.
 Orient Watch USA will only repair watches if there are parts available and in stock at the factory.